 The rule is that the higher you hold your hands and the deeper the bow, the more respect you offer the other person.
 Similarly, it is appropriate to give all money with two hands and if you have to pass something to another person, you should offer it with your right hand whilst touching your right arm with your left hand.

 Any time you enter a Cambodian home or temple it is common courtesy to remove your shoes.
 As you enter, your host is sure to offer you a welcome drink of tea which should be accepted with a gracious “Akun” (thank you).

 If you are lucky enough to be invited to share their dinner, do not think about having a snack beforehand.
 You’ll sit down at the table around 6:30 pm and be home for sure 2 hours later.
 Cambodians don’t spend as much time at the table as we do, forget about your 4-hour lunches on Sundays with your family.
 Also, don’t look for a knife around your plate, the cutlery usually stops at the fork, chopsticks, and spoon.

 Road traffic is an interesting phenomenon to observe in Cambodia.
-Even if it may seem chaotic, it is actually the result of a certain hierarchy of priorities: at the top is the big pickup truck, then in order the small 4×4, the small car, the tuk-tuk, the motorcycle, the bicycle and finally the pedestrian.
+Even if it may seem chaotic, it is actually the result of a certain hierarchy of priorities: at the top is the big pickup truck, then in order, the SUV, the small car, the tuk-tuk, the motorcycle, the bicycle and finally the pedestrian.
+Whatever you do, don’t try to fight the hierarchy.
+On the mean streets of Phnom Penh, size matters!

-If, on the other hand, you are white and driving a motorized vehicle, you automatically go to the top of this scale (but that doesn’t exclude you from wearing a helmet!).
-Also, don’t be surprised to see a whole family on one and the same motorcycle: the father at the wheel, the mother at the back, the first child stuck between his parents, the second standing in front of his father and the baby on his mother’s knee.
+Don’t be surprised to see a whole family on one motorcycle.
+The father at the front, the mother at the back, the first child stuck between his parents, the second standing in front of the father pretending to drive, and the baby on its mother’s knee.